 - Good logo design is impressionable – A good logo should be easily drawn from memory and able to be versatile and used in multiple touch points.

-Three examples of good logo design in Australia
+Three examples of a good logo design in Sydney, Australia

 SBS is Australia’s multicultural and multilingual broadcaster.
 It is a broadcasting channel that stands for diversity and storytelling to connect humanity from all cultures and corners of the earth.

 The SBS logo is based on the mercator map which is a flattened view of the world in which we live, representing diversity of views in people from all around the world.
 The logo was redesigned in 2008 as part of the rebrand of the channel to shed its former image.
 The new logo uses a lighter-cut Helvetica Neue typeface which presents a fresh and crisp image for the company.